AaitijhyaGoswami/YLAC_MC2026/README.md

 **Velocity model:**

-Rather than a linear speed reduction — which underestimates the compounding penalty on vulnerable users — the simulator uses a **power-law friction-velocity relationship**.
+Rather than a linear speed reduction, which underestimates the compounding penalty on vulnerable users, the simulator uses a **power-law friction-velocity relationship**.
 The sensitivity exponent $k(\phi)$ captures how super-linearly speed degrades for each persona:

 $$v_\text{eff}(i, \phi) = \frac{v_0(\phi)}{f_i^{k(\phi)}}$$